tom-flamelit/deepseek_ocr_app_rocm/README.md

 Modern OCR web application powered by DeepSeek-OCR with a stunning React frontend and FastAPI backend.

 > **Note**: This was a quickly vibe-coded project to test out DeepSeek-OCR!
-It basically works quite nice on an RTX 5090.
+The initial version targeted an RTX 5090, but this fork refreshes the stack for **AMD GPUs running ROCm 6.1**.
 The "Find" mode grounding boxes aren't quite working yet - probably my fault in not interpreting the dimensions correctly, but the core OCR functionality is pretty nice so far.

 ## Quick Start